rsmartins78/changelog-to-slack-formatter/README.md

-This action prints receive an unformatted changelog multiline string text and create hyperlinks to Jira Tickets and Github PRs.
+This action receives an unformatted multiline text and create hyperlinks, finding Jira Tickets and Github PRs using RegExp.
+The created hyperlinks are following Slack's format.
 It's recomended if your team squash commits from feature branches to main, and the commit message contains a Jira Task ID, like `PROJ-1923`.
-This action doens't send the message to Slack channel, neither generate the log between two tags, just format the message, creating the hyperlinks.
+This action doens't send the message to Slack channel, neither generate the log between two tags, just format the message, creating the hyperlinks following the Slack's pattern.

 ## Inputs